ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/work-with-data-using-queries-in-ballerina.md

 ```
 ## Group COVID-19 data by continent

-### Create the groupDeathsByContinent function
+### Create the `groupDeathsByContinent` function

-To difine a function to group the data by continent and get the total number of deaths by continent, add the code below to the `main.bal` file.
+To define a function that groups the data by continent and retrieves the total number of deaths per continent, add the following code to the `main.bal` file.

 ```ballerina
 public function groupDeathsByContinent(table<CovidEntry> dataTable) returns record {|string continent; decimal deaths;|}[] {